Protect Your Smile

 During your initial consultation, a member of our team will evaluate your tooth to determine the severity of the damage.
 This will help us determine if a dental filling is sufficient, or if an inlay or an onlay is the most effective treatment for you.

 If a regular filling is required, we will match the color of the filling material to your natural teeth to ensure a seamless-looking smile.
 He’ll carefully remove the infected and decayed areas around your tooth and restore it with a filling made from composite resin.
 Once the resin hardens, your tooth will feel comfortable and look completely natural.

 Receiving an Inlay/Onlay

 If an inlay or an onlay is the best solution for you, we can continue to the next step right away.
-Dr. Bobbitt will take digital impressions of the affected tooth and send this information to a dental lab to create your customized restoration.
+We will take digital impressions of the affected tooth and send this information to a dental lab to create your customized restoration.

-Once your new restoration is ready, you’ll return to our Nashua office so Dr. Bobbitt can fit your inlay or onlay.
-He’ll start by numbing the tooth and surrounding areas to ensure you won’t feel a thing.
-Dr. Bobbitt will first prepare and clean the tooth, and then bond the restoration to the tooth and smooth out its surfaces.
+Once your new restoration is ready, you’ll return to our Nashua office so we can fit your inlay or onlay.
+We’ll start by numbing the tooth and surrounding areas to ensure you won’t feel a thing.
+Your dentist will first prepare and clean the tooth, and then bond the restoration to the tooth and smooth out its surfaces.